There’s an old adage that you can’t improve what you don’t measure. But just because you measure something doesn’t mean you can improve it.

 Highly-readable and on-brand content is part of the content quality equation.
 But you also need to determine how well your material covers a given topic.
 Is it representative of your topical expertise, or is it just marketing fluff?

-MarketMuse depth score allows for large-scale assessment of content quality.
+MarketMuse content scoring model score enables large-scale assessment of content quality.
 In this manner, you can adopt an objective score to find and improve low-quality content.

 Here’s how it works.